sf-partner-solutions/.github/profile/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

 ## 📚 Additional Resources